 The Francis & Dianne Small Endowment Fund

-Established in August 2014, this fund was established by the donors for the relief of poverty and the advancement of health and education and any other matter beneficial to the community of the Wellington region, with an emphasis on the Wellington City Mission and the Salvation Army.
+Established in August 2014, this fund has a focus on the relief of poverty and the advancement of health and education and any other matter beneficial to the community of the Wellington region, particularly supporting the Wellington City Mission and the Salvation Army.

 The Friends of Old St Paul’s Endowment Fund 2015